Aftaputra/Microscope-OF/README.md

 * `Pipfile` is very minimal, and only declares dependencies on the current module, i.e. the dependencies declared in `setup.py`.
 It also specifies the Python version.
 This allows us to single-source dependency information from `setup.py` but use the dependency resolution/locking functionality of `pipenv`
 * `Pipfile.lock` locks the dependency versions in the same way as `poetry.lock` used to, i.e. it specifies exact versions of everything, derived from the looser specifications in `setup.py`.
 * Dependency resolution is a pain, in part because compiling packages like scipy and numpy from source on a Pi is slow and unreliable.
 To avoid this, we usually lock the dependencies on a Raspberry Pi, using:
-  `PIP_ONLY_BINARY=":all:" pipenv lock --dev`
+  `PIP_ONLY_BINARY="numpy, scipy, matplotlib" pipenv lock --dev` This forces the use of wheels only, and thus restricts us to things that built OK on Piwheels.
+The resulting Pipfile.lock should then work nicely on other Raspberry Pis.
-  This forces the use of wheels only, and thus restricts us to things that built OK on Piwheels.
-The resulting Pipfile.lock should then work nicely on other Raspberry Pis (as well as other platforms).
+* **The Pipfile we use is now Raspberry Pi-specific** so if you attempt to use it on other platforms it will probably fail.
+This is because we've removed `pypi` to avoid hash conflicts.
+The CI now runs on a Raspberry Pi image, so that the tests use a similar environment to our deployment.
+Currently, changing the `[source]` entry back to PyPi will allow you to re-lock the dependencies on other platforms.
+In the future we may need to maintain two Pipfiles and two Pipfile.lock files.

 ## Creating releases